aupasana/vedanta-old/pages/links.md

 The [kailash ashram's][ka] recordings of their traditional Hindi classes are available for purchase if you contact them directly.
 This includes the A-Z of vedānta and related darshanas, as well as advanced vāda granthas.
-Perhaps the only teaching that is 'missing' is the siddhānta lesha saṅgraha.

 [ka]: http://shankaramatha.org